 Properly designed Heat Exchanger (HX) Mugs are known to improve fuel efficiencies by 20%-30%.
 In particular, HX mugs benefit from design integration into a complete stove system.
 JetBoil and MDR are known as the worldwide leaders in this class of stove systems.
 While they are excellent system, these products tend to be significantly heavier than regular cooking system, in general they can weigh between 12 and 16 oz.
-A simple cook set can weigh as little as 5 oz.
+A simple (non heat exchange) cook set can weigh as little as 5 oz.
 That is far less than the weight of the MSR WindBurner Stove (see below)!

 Isn’t a simple solution just to use an HX mug with a canister topped stove?
 Well yes and maybe.
 First of all, HX mugs have an offset between the bottom of the pot itself and the bottom of the mug.
-This means that the stove will not be operating as designed and fuel efficiency will drop.
+This means that burner itself will be further from the pot than it was optimized for..
 Additionally, in a strong breeze, the wind can blow the flame off the bottom of the pot and actually melt the fins/pot support structure.
 This can permanently damage your HX mug.

 The Cheetah Windscreen is a DIY kit where the user purchases the stove and HX mug that best meets their needs.
 We supply the hardware to optimize and integrate these components together into a complete cooking system.
 We design the Cheetah to match the stove manufacture’s design center for the burner to pot distance in order to optimize fuel efficiency.
 We also use the integration plate as part of our windscreen system.
 Additionally, there is a WindShield used to further protect the HX fins from ambient winds.

 Below is a chart of the fuel consumption as a function of windspeed: the MSR WindBurner is the very best HX system and is included as a baseline comparison (thick black line).
 The Cheetah variations (green line) compare favorably to the WindBurner.
 You can also see that Cheetah is far superior to the JetBoil (Stash & Zip: Yellow & Blue lines)